A roaring waterfall, a sky full of rainbows, and a weekend with Mimi and Dede visiting one of the world’s most wondrous of wonders.

 We were grateful for our little lodge and a welcome dip in the pool!

-The trees also helped keep the property and our chalets cool.
-Mangos, lemons, oranges, bananas, papayas, there were even pineapples growing.
+Settled among a lovingly tended family of trees, bearing mangos, lemons, oranges, bananas, papayas, and even pineapples.
 Did you know that pineapples grow on a bush?
 We had no idea!

 Jake, with his boundless energy, kept wanting to have races.

 Eli found a dirt pile and went hunting for guinea fowl.